-Beef, chicken, pork we love to load up on all that stuff.
-In fact, the average American eats more than 200 pounds of meat per year, more than three times the global average, according to Brian Kateman of the Reducetarian Foundation https://www.reducetarian.org/ and editor of The Reducetarian Solution: How the Surprisingly Simple Act of Reducing the Amount of Meat in Your Diet Can Transform Your Health and the Planet (TarcherPerigee).
+The average American eats over 200 pounds of meat per year, which is more than three times the global average, according to Brian Kateman of the Reducetarian Foundation and editor of The Reducetarian Solution (TarcherPerigee).

-Kateman says that a reducetariana word he coinedis someone who is deliberately and mindfully eating less meat (including red meat, poultry and seafood) while also consuming less dairy and fewer eggs, regardless of the degree of reduction or motivation for cutting back.
+Kateman says that a reducetarian—a word he coined—is someone who deliberately and mindfully eats less meat (including red meat, poultry and seafood) while also consuming less dairy and fewer eggs, regardless of the degree of reduction or motivation for cutting back.